 Furnace efficiency standards were last modified to an Annual Fuel Utilization Efficiency (AFUE) rating of 80% in 2015.
-This rating system illustrates how effective your furnace is at turning natural gas into heat.
+This rating system measures how effective your furnace is at natural gas into heat.
 An AFUE rating of 80% means your furnace wastes about 20% of the fuel it uses while producing heat.

-These revised standards are projected to:
+These revised standards are estimated to:

 Starting in 2029, the proposed rule would require all new gas furnaces to feature AFUE ratings of 95%.
 This means furnaces would turn nearly 100% of the gas into usable heat.